shawn61cp/calibre2jellyfin/README.md

 * If not, include the full path to the script:
     * <code>$ INSTALL_FOLDER/calibre2jellyfin.py</code>

+#### Upgrading

+Two things need to be accomplished:
+1. Replace your current script, wherever it was originally installed, with the new one.
+    * This can be done basically by following installation steps 1 - 10.
+Do not perform step 11 since that would destroy your current configuration.
+2. Add any new config options to your existing configuration file.
+    * This can be done by copying and pasting any new configuration parameters from the new sample configuration into your current configuration, or even just editing your current configuration.
+New configuration options are listed in the *Changes* section and also in the sample .cfg file.

 #### Command line  options
 <pre>
 usage: calibre2jellyfin.py [-h] [--update-all-metadata]